MicrosoftDocs/learn/learn-pr/azure/intro-azure-communication-services/includes/1-introduction.md

 ## What's the main goal?

-By the end of this session, you'll be able to evaluate Azure Communication Services for its suitability to make sure it is the right choice for your business.
+By the end of this session, you'll be able to evaluate Azure Communication Services for its suitability to make sure it's the right choice for your business.